 Assault in Thailand is a very common charge with expats.
 One of the most common arrests in Thailand when it comes to crime is being arrested for assault.
 These do mostly come from drunken brawls in the entertainment areas of Bangkok and Pattaya.
-Usually the person is arrested for assault and taken down to the police station for questioning.
+Usually, the person is arrested for assault and taken down to the police station for questioning.
 The police in Thailand do not need an arrest warrant for this from the courts as has been explained elsewhere on this website.

-When you are arrested in Thailand they will normally need to identify you and will need to have your passport on you.
-It is a criminal offence in Thailand not to have your passport on you at all times much like Thai people are required by law to have their ID card on them at all times.
+When you are arrested in Thailand they will normally need to identify you.
+You will need to have your passport on you.
+It is a criminal offense in Thailand not to have your passport on you at all times.
+This much like Thai people are required by law to have their ID card on them at all times.

-The court can allow you out on bail or extend holding you on remand until such time that the state is ready to prosecute you while they investigate the crime.
+The court can allow you out on bail or extend holding you on remand.
+This until such time that the state is ready to prosecute you while they investigate the crime.
 They will normally remand you to a prison in the area where you will be held on remand until your next court date.
 See the article on detention in Thailand for how long you can be held.
-For a minor crime you could be held for 12 days however this can be extended if the police and prosecutor thinks that you should be held for attempted murder.
+For a minor crime, you could be held for 12 days however this can be extended.
+The extension is if the police and prosecutor think that you should be held for attempted murder.

 Always seek legal advice as soon as you have been arrested.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.